panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ### 1.2 Use case: implementing a stopwatch

 The things you can store inside a reference are infrastructure information that involves some side-effect.
-For example, you can store into a reference the timer ids, or different kinds of pointers (e.g. socket ids).
+For example, you can store into a reference different kinds of pointers: timer ids, socket ids, etc.

 For example, the following component `Stopwatch` uses `setInterval(callback, time)` timer function to increase each second the counter of a stopwatch.
 The timer id is stored into a reference `timerIdRef`: